Street names in Barcelona: Democracy

 The new city council did not practice the policy of automatic reversion that was done during the Franco dictatorship, but studied all the cases one by one.
 In fact, many of the names established in the previous period were kept.
 The first decision of the consistorial team (June 22, 1979) was to return four important streets to their traditional names: Avenida del Generalísimo Franco became Avinguda Diagonal; Avenida José Antonio Primo de Rivera became Gran Via de les Corts Catalanes; Calle del Marqués del Duero became Avinguda del Paral·lel again; and Calle del General Primo de Rivera became Carrer Ample again.

 The main change of names was approved on December 21, 1979, when a total of 59 streets recovered their previous name or received a new one.
-Among the changes, Paseo de Sant Joan (a section of which was previously called General Mola) and Avenida de la Infanta Carlota (a section of which was dedicated to General Goded) were returned to their full names; and Vía Layetana was divided again between the homonymous section and Calle de Pau Claris.
-Among the roads that regained their names were: Autonomia, Democràcia, avenida de las Atarazanas, calle Nueva de la Rambla, Ramon Turró, avenida de Pedralbes, Riego, Prats de Molló, avenida del Tibidabo, plaza del Verdún, plaça de Vallvidrera, etc. The streets dedicated to Falangists in the Mercè neighborhood were dedicated to geographical features — except Ramiro Ledesma and Onésimo Redondo, which were not changed until 1983.
+Among the changes, Paseo de Sant Joan (a section of which was previously called General Mola) and Avenida de la Infanta Carlota (a section of which was dedicated to General Goded) were returned to their full names; and Via Laietana was divided again between the homonymous section and Carrer de Pau Claris.
+Among the roads that regained their names were: Autonomia, Democràcia, Avinguda de les Drassanes, carrer Nou de la Rambla, Ramon Turró, Avinguda de Pedralbes, Riego, Prats de Molló, Avinguda del Tibidabo, plaça del Verdun, plaça de Vallvidrera, etc. The streets dedicated to Falangists in the Mercè neighborhood were dedicated to geographical features — except Ramiro Ledesma and Onésimo Redondo, which were not changed until 1983.
 Several others received new names: Francesc Macià, Lluís Companys, Prat de la Riba, Pi i Margall, Sabino de Arana, Pablo Neruda, Picasso, Bosch i Gimpera, Carrasco i Formiguera, Aristide Maillol, Eduard Toldrà, Joaquim Blume, Julián Besteiro and Lázaro Cárdenas.

-In 1980 a Nomenclàtor de las vías públicas (gazetteer of public roads) was published that included the new changes made in the naming of streets, but nevertheless noted numerous gaps in the meaning of some of the streets of ancient origin.
-It was then proposed the attribution of unknown streets to homonymous characters listed in the Gran Enciclopedia Catalana, a fact that, however, distorted their initial attribution.
+In 1980 a Nomenclàtor de les vies públiques (gazetteer of public roads) was published that included the new changes made in the naming of streets, but nevertheless noted numerous gaps in the meaning of some of the streets of ancient origin.
+It was then proposed the attribution of unknown streets to homonymous characters listed in the Gran Enciclopèdia Catalana, a fact that, however, distorted their initial attribution.
 Thus, for example, Calvet Street was dedicated to the poet and playwright Damas Calvet i de Budallès; however, it was later found out that it came from the owner of the land, Maria del Remei Calvet i Sagrera, so the dedication was changed again.
 The new version of the Gazetteer of 1996, in which more time was dedicated to research, corrected many of these errors and gaps.